Wildlife Conservation

 The Wildlife Conservation Partnership was established in 1998 as an ecological consultancy capable of undertaking work and project management on behalf of large organisations as well as clients with more limited resources, such as charities.

 It consists of a small dedicated team of wildlife management and research consultants able to act for a wide variety of clients in the public and private sectors.
-These include, national and local Government organisations, Government Agencies, businesses, development companies, charitable trusts, landowners and their agents and private individuals.
+These include, national and local Government organisations, Government Agencies, ecological consultants, businesses, development companies, charitable trusts, landowners and their agents and private individuals.

 WHAT DOES IT DO?